NEML2 2.1.0

 Python package

-NEML2 also provides an experimental Python package which provides bindings for the primitive tensors and parsers for deserializing and running material models.
-Package source distributions are available on PyPI, but package wheels are currently not built and uploaded to PyPI.
+NEML2 also offers a Python package which provides bindings for the primitive tensors and parsers for deserializing and running material models.
+Package source distributions are available on PyPI.
+Python wheel deployment is planned and currently under development.

-To install the NEML2 Python package, run the following command at the repository's root.
+To install the NEML2 Python package, first make sure Python development headers and libraries are installed.
+Then, install PyTorch and run the following command at the repository's root.

 Once installed, the package can be imported in Python scripts using